ABOUT ME

 Institute for the Liberal Arts

 I earned my PhD from Emory University's Institute for the Liberal Arts (ILA) in 2018.
 My dissertation was a "Dostoevskyan" model of moral psychology.
-While at Emory, I also did some cognitive neuroscience research in the Dilks Lab.
+While at Emory, I also conducted cognitive neuroscience research in the Dilks Lab.

 2010-2011